norenh/SimpleTester/README.txt

-assertpro  - do getDomProperty on "property" of element compare with "value" assertsel - do isSelected() and compare with boolean asserttxt - do getText() on element and compare with "text" click - click() on element (will try scrolling if element is hidden) drawbox - draws a box with the mouse inside the element, "offset" pixels in dwaitfor - same as waitfor, but delayed with INTEGER*0.1s hover - move mouse over element print - print string printatr - print result of getAttribute on "attribute" of element
+assertpro  - do getDomProperty on "property" of element compare with "value" assertsel - do isSelected() and compare with boolean asserttxt - do getText() on element and compare with "text" asserturl - do getCurrentUrl() and check if ends with "text" click - click() on element (will try scrolling if element is hidden) clickaction - Action.click() on element (will try scrolling as above) clickfor - click() on ELEMENT1 until ELEMENT2 is present clickforce - click() on ELEMENT until it succeeds (not receiving a error) drawbox - draws a box with the mouse inside the element, "offset" pixels in dwaitfor - same as waitfor, but delayed with INTEGER*0.1s filepick - for input fields of type file.
+Takes "text" as relative file path and types it into ELEMENT finish - closes the driver and the browser hover - move mouse over element print - print string printatr - print result of getAttribute on "attribute" of element